uenomad/misc/notes/system/intel-docs.md

   - Volume 3D: Covers SGX and all the appendices.
 - Volume 4: Describes the model-specific registers (MSRs). **[Important]**

+* Since 2022, Permormance Monitoring Events are not included in "All Vols" PDF.

 ### Other manuals

 - Architecture Instruction Set Extensions Programming Reference: CPUID and features for future Intel CPUs.